The Montoya Effect

 Using an analysis that the AHRQ panel appears to recommend, the Stanford researchers were able to correctly identify 80% of the ME/CFS patients.

-This was a small study – just 15 ME/CFS patients – too small Montoya acknowledged to prove anything, but it definitely opened a door, and it demonstrated that when Stanford does something – people listen.
+This was a small study – just 15 ME/CFS patients – too small, Montoya acknowledged, to prove anything – but it definitely opened a door, and it demonstrated that when Stanford does something, people listen.

-By the end of the day many media outlets across the U.S. and outside including CNN, Bloomberg News, the San Francisco Chronicle, and WebMD had lead with the story line “Chronic Fatigue Syndrome is Real”.
+By the end of the day many media outlets across the U.S. and outside including CNN, Bloomberg News, the San Francisco Chronicle, and WebMD had led with the story line “Chronic Fatigue Syndrome is Real”.

 A New Beginning?

-That heterogeneity has been disappointing but Zeineh’s use of diffusion tensor imaging (DTI) brought a more accurate technology to bear.
+That heterogeneity has been disappointing, but Zeineh’s use of diffusion tensor imaging (DTI) brought a more accurate technology to bear.

-Zeineh noted what he found was “not something you could see with conventional imaging.”
+Zeineh noted that what he found was “not something you could see with conventional imaging.”
 Having access to some of the best technology is, of course, one of the advantages of getting an “in” at Stanford.